shauryakapoor/Zoho-Partner-Project/README.md

 2. Matthew Ngor
 3. Yasmin Sayeed

-Aim of the project is to develop an application which helps to compare and contract the products offered by Zoho and it's competitors.
+Aim of the project is to develop an application which helps to compare and contrast the products offered by Zoho and its competitors.

-The primary aim includes comparing the different prices rages.
+The primary aim includes comparing the different prices ranges.

-Morever, this will enable the competitors to look at the bigger picture.
+Moreover, this will enable the competitors to look at the bigger picture.

 Tools used to make the Web-application:
 1. Javascript